-Binge-Watching & New Media Consumption:
+Binge-Watching and New Media Consumption

-On-demand media consumption has shifted dramatically in the past twenty years, transforming the landscape of consumer behaviour (Liu et al., 2018).
-The Internet has disposed of traditional barriers of content distribution and management, and the new emerging patterns of media consumption are often dubbed as 'binge watching' where individuals are found to consume condensed media content over an extended period (Schweidel and Moe, 2016).
-Online video streaming companies such as Netflix, Hulu, and Amazon Prime Video have seen a surge in their user base since the onset of the COVID-19 pandemic.
+On-demand media consumption has shifted dramatically in the past 20 years, transforming the landscape of consumer behaviour (Liu et al., 2018).
+The Internet has disposed of traditional barriers of content distribution and management, and the new emerging patterns of media consumption are often dubbed as 'binge watching,' where individuals are found to consume condensed media content over an extended period (Schweidel & Moe, 2016).
+Online video streaming companies such as Netflix, Hulu and Amazon Prime Video have seen a surge in their user base since the onset of the COVID-19 pandemic.
 The global video streaming market is expected to reach \$223.98 billion by the end of 2028, with a forecast of 21% growth per year (Businesswire, 2021).

 Previous studies in online media consumption have made significant contributions towards unpacking the binge-watching phenomenon.
-For example, in their pioneering work, Schweidel and Moe (2016), closely inspected (and modelled) Hulu series consumption behaviour by mathematically incorporating user viewing behaviour (such as Frequency,

-Continuous Viewing, Series Hopping) against viewing variables such as episode depth, season depth, season finale etc. Their findings indicate that viewers exhibit addictive consumption behaviour towards selected genres and the nature of the programme, and not necessarily the content providing platform.
+For example, in their pioneering work, Schweidel and Moe (2016), closely inspected (and modelled) Hulu series consumption behaviour by mathematically incorporating user viewing behaviour (such as frequency, continuous viewing and series hopping) against viewing variables such as episode depth, season depth and season finale.
+Their findings indicate that viewers exhibit addictive consumption behaviour towards selected genres and the nature of the programme, and not necessarily the content providing platform.
 Added variables such as advertisement interruptions negatively impact binge-watching engagement behaviour.
 On a similar note, Gai and Klesse (2019) write that online streaming mediums, such as Netflix, purposefully deploy user and item-based algorithmic frames to entice and engage viewers for longer periods using behaviour-based viewing recommendation system.
-Their findings advance viewers' interpretation of recommendation and consumption adoption behaviour, whereas viewers with less experience are particularly susceptible to algorithmic manipulation (Srinivasan and Sarial-Abi, 2021).
-In contrast to social and behavioural science-based research, psychological literature has focused on the perception of online streaming content as a unit of analysis (Liu et al., 2018).
+Their findings advance viewers' interpretation of recommendation and consumption adoption behaviour, whereas viewers with less experience are particularly susceptible to algorithmic manipulation (Srinivasan & Sarial-Abi, 2021).
+In contrast to social and behavioural science-based research, the psychological literature has focused on the perception of online streaming content as a unit of analysis (Liu et al., 2018).

-In summary, the developing research stream in this area of investigation strongly advocated that binge-watching results from user-specific traits and situational factors related to previous consumption behaviour (Nielsen, 2013).
-Although, a current stream of research has presented evidence otherwise.
+In summary, the developing research stream in this area of investigation strongly advocated that binge-watching results from user-specific traits and situational factors related to previous consumption behaviour.
 The COVID-19 global pandemic has significantly impacted binge watching and video streaming behaviour.
-Here it is important to recall Kim et al.'s (2021) study as they observed how viewer happiness was directly correlated to the 'randomness' of programme recommendation.
+Here, it is important to recall Kim et al.'s (2021) study as they observed how viewer happiness was directly correlated to the 'randomness' of programme recommendation.
 In their opinion, it was the 'perfect hack' that Netflix deployed in 2021 because the company was aware of growing dissatisfaction against selected recommendations of wider video choices.

-In this paper, we argue that the story of Netflix's Squid Game series and its global box office sensation phenomenon follows a different trajectory that does not fit any of the theoretical and managerial frameworks captured and presented in academic literature.
-Squid Game, as an all-Korean socio-cultural drama, continues to influence global popular culture in much the same way that Korean pop culture has a strong influence on the world outside of Korea (Putri and Adani, 2021; Marinescu, 2021).
-More specifically, there has been active development of the exchange and convergence of East Asian culture since the beginning of the twenty-first century, referring to the new collective condition represented by the 'reciprocal merging and penetrating within the once-separated practical, industrial, and business aspects of popular culture under the influence of digital culture' (Hong, 2021: 10).
-Research by Kanozia and Ganghariya (2021: 220) explain this relationship clearly, noting:
+In this article, we argue that the story of Netflix's Squid Game series and its global box office sensation phenomenon follows a different trajectory that does not fit any of the theoretical and managerial frameworks that are captured and presented in the academic literature.
+Squid Game, as an all-Korean socio-cultural drama, continues to influence global popular culture in much the same way that Korean pop culture has a strong influence on the world outside of Korea (Marinescu, 2021; Putri & Adani, 2021).
+More specifically, there has been active development of the exchange and convergence of East Asian culture since the beginning of the twenty-first century, referring to the new collective condition represented by the 'reciprocal merging and penetrating within the once-separated practical, industrial, and business aspects of popular culture under the influence of digital culture' (Hong, 2021, p.
+10).
+Research by Kanozia and Ganghariya (2021, p.
+220) explains this relationship clearly, noting: